BLOG OVERVIEW

 What the Job Actually Covers

-The job looks very different depending on where you work.
-Some strategists go deep on a single channel, treating YouTube as a craft in its own right.
+The job also looks very different depending on where you sit.
+Some strategists go deep on a single channel, treating YouTube as a craft and specialism in its own right.
 Others embed it within a broader marketing operation, working across multiple channels and clients at once.
-Understanding which version suits you is one of the most important early decisions you'll make — and the two career paths below illustrate the difference concretely.
+Understanding which version appeals to you is one of the most important early decisions you'll make—and the two examples below illustrate the difference in practice.

 Two Careers in YouTube Strategy